Self-Publishing Fiction? Try Nonfiction Writing

 There are so many ways you can monetize a blog.

-If you get the recipe right, your blog can earn much more than the pay rates for content writers finding work on job boards.
+If you follow the recipe correctly, your blog can earn much more than the pay rates for content writers who find work on job boards.

-When you have your own blog and write your blog posts, you are in control.
+You are in control when you have your blog and write your blog posts.

-You can make money from affiliate links and advertising.
-You can accept paying guest posts from advertisers and sites that pay $50 or more for advertorial posts.
+You can make money from affiliate marketing and advertising, or you can accept paying guest posts from advertisers and sites that sometimes pay $50 or more for advertorial posts.

 On top of that, the setup and ongoing costs are minimal for a self-hosted WordPress blog.

-But blogging is a logical extension of writing.
-So it is worth considering creating an extra passive income stream.
+However, blogging is a logical extension of writing, especially nonfiction writing, so it’s worth considering creating an extra passive income stream.

-While some blogs focus on finance or money-making, there are literally thousands of blog ideas that can make very good money from writing.
+While some blogs focus on finance or money-making, there are literally thousands of blog ideas that can provide a steady income.

-Food, cooking, motherhood, fishing, photography, and wine, just to name a few.
+Food, cooking, motherhood, fishing, photography, and wine are very popular, just to name a few.

 In fact, photography blogs are among the most profitable.

-It is only a matter of choosing a great idea that you are absolutely passionate about and that you will enjoy building from scratch.
-Then you need to start working hard to create a blog that could generate a reliable and livable income for you.
+It’s only a matter of choosing a great blog idea that you are absolutely passionate about and that you will enjoy building from scratch.

-Is self-publishing more than ebooks?
+Is self-publishing more than fiction and ebooks?
 Yes, there is definitely more to it than that.

 Related reading: 20 Practical Ways You Can Make Money From Home By Blogging